-Smartphones Changed how we see the World
+Smartphones changed how we see the world

 Smartphones significantly changed the way we look and acquire information.
 They also present new challenges in how we use them.

-Devices that are small enough to fit in your pocket or wrapped around your arm, now allow near instant communicate with people around the world (social media, etc), take and share photos, and access collected knowledge and thoughts of key opinion leaders from around the world is in real time.
+Devices that are small enough to fit in your pocket or wrapped around your arm, now allow near instant communication with people around the world (social media, etc), take and share photos, and access collected knowledge and thoughts of key opinion leaders from around the world is in real time.

 With all the positive aspects smartphones possess there’s are negative outcomes.
 The smartphone’s power can be so consuming that all you want to do is stare into its little screen awaiting the little “high” of receiving a “like” or favorable comment.